top of page

 My work is about understanding the psychology of grief and loss over the lifespan and the intersections with mental health and wellbeing.

-I am passionate about creating a connecting, caring, and compassionate society where grief is acknowledged and supported.
+I am passionate about creating a connected, caring, and compassionate society where grief is acknowledged and supported.
+I am a Board Director of Lionheart Camp For Kids.

 My pronouns are she/her and I live in Perth (Boorloo) on the lands of the Whadjuk people of the Noongar nation.